Alan-N-Pereira/Pizzetta/README.md

 -   Then run `npm start` inside the terminal (To start the appllication on browser).
 -   Create a .env file in the server directory and store the following:
 MONGO_URL=Insert the correct connection URL for your MongoDB database (You can get this URL in connect after creating a cluster on MongoDB Atlas)
--   Create a `USERNAME` and `PASSWORD` variable with value to create a admin to add or delete new products
+-   Create a `USERNAME` and `PASSWORD` variable with value to create a admin to add or delete new products.
+-   To setup payment you need to create a paypal account and get the api.

 ## Info